The cruise control function helps you to maintain your driving speed at a speed that you choose, called the cruising speed.

 The cruising speed is stored and displayed in grey on the instrument panel.

 If a speed is stored, it can be recalled, once you are sure that the road conditions are suitable (traffic, road surface, weather conditions, etc.).
 Press the switch 3 (RES/+) if the vehicle speed is above 19 mph (30 km/h).

-When the speed is stored, cruise control activation s confirmed by display of the cruising speed and, depending on the vehicle, the 6 warning light is displayed.
+When the speed is stored, cruise control activation is confirmed by the display in green of the cruising speed and, depending on the vehicle, the 7 warning light is displayed.

 NB: if the speed previously stored is much higher than the current speed, the vehicle will accelerate more rapidly to reach this threshold.

 When the cruise control is set to standby, pressing switch 2 (SET/-) reactivates the cruise control function without taking into account the stored speed: it is the speed at which the vehicle is moving that is taken into account.